Rosado

 Rosado, the Spanish word for rosé, comes in many different styles.

-Most pink wines are made when the skins of red grapes come into contact for a short period of time.
+Most rosado wines are made when the skins of red grapes come into contact with the crushed juice for a short period of time (maceration).
 The longer the contact, the darker the hue.

-Pink wines are meant to be fresh and light, designed to be consumed within the current vintage, making way for the next year’s bottling.
+Rosados are generally meant to be fresh and light, designed to be consumed within the current vintage, making way for the next year’s bottling.
+A select few wineries craft rosados that beneift from long cellaring.

-Sparkling rosado wines are created by blending a small amount or red grapes with white grapes.
+Sparkling rosado wines are created by blending a small amount of red grapes with white grapes during the traditional and ancestral methods.

-Then there’s clarete, a field blend of red and white grapes, co-fermented on its skins at the same time, the traditional way to produce wines in the Ribera del Duero dating as far back as the 12th century.
-Lighter reds meant to be matched with local cuisine, now a style that is coming back in fashion, but as serious gastronomic wines.
+Then there’s clarete, a field blend of red and white grapes, co-fermented on its skins at the same time, the traditional way to produce wines in areas like the Ribera del Duero dating as far back as the 12th century.
+Lighter wines meant to be matched with local cuisine, a style that is coming back in fashion, serious gastronomic wines.

 There’s a style of rosado out there for every occasion.